Cambodian People's Party: Hun Sen's leadership (1991–2023)

+Political scientists Radek Buben, Elvin Franisco Rodríguez Fabilena and Karel Kouba classify the CPP under Hun Sen as left-wing, comparing it to the Sandinista National Liberation Front in terms of both authoritarian governance and representing formerly far-left revolutionary organizations that transitioned into a more reformist type of governance.
+The Palgrave Handbook of Political Norms in Southeast Asia described the CPP as "leftist conservatives".
+The party was also described as "left-leaning" in a Deutsche Welle article in 2012.
+Sreinith Ten also argues that the party "had embedded the legacy of communism based on Marxist-Leninist ideology", and continues to cling onto socialist-oriented rhetoric and policies to maintain legitimacy, such as through promoting gender egalitarianism and establishing state-backed organizations such as the Kampuchea Revolutionary Women's Association.
+The CPP hosted a Socialist International meeting in 2004, remains a close ally of the Communist Party of Vietnam, and most of the party members are former communists.
+The CPP also retains socialist party organisation.

 It won 64 of the 123 seats in the National Assembly in the 1998 elections, 73 seats in the 2003 elections and 90 seats in the 2008 elections, winning the popular vote by the biggest margin ever for a National Assembly election with 58% of the vote.
 The CPP also won the 2006 Senate elections.
 The party lost 22 seats in the 2013 elections, with opposition gained.
 Since 2018 Cambodian general election, the party commands all 125 seats in the National Assembly, and 58 of 62 seats in the Senate.
-The main opposition, Cambodia National Rescue Party (CNRP), was banned before the election.
-Hun Sen, the Prime Minister of Cambodia, has served as the CPP's President since 2015.
+The main opposition, the Cambodia National Rescue Party (CNRP), was banned before the election.
+Hun Sen, the former Prime Minister of Cambodia, has served as the CPP's President since 2015.